Astemes/astemes-triarc-framework/docs/93_Triarc and DQMH/Triarc and DQMH.md

 In Triarc the data is flattened to a variant in each API VI and sent to the process as a variant.
 This puts the responsibility on the developer to cast the variant to the expected data type.
 In practice this is not too painful, as the pipeline the data goes through is well defined.
-It is more painful for broadcasts, as each listener needs to know what data type to expect.
+It is more complicated for broadcasts, as each listener needs to know what data type to expect.

 The dynamic typing will require more testing and preferably automated testing to prevent regression issues.
 On the other hand, having the correct type is not equivalent with correct behavior and we should probably be doing the testing regardless.